-Crouching Tiger, Hidden Dragon: Subverted.
-The apprentice (Jen) is a more skilled combatant than the Master (Jade Fox), but the Master is more treacherous.
+- Crouching Tiger, Hidden Dragon: The apprentice (Jen) is a more skilled combatant than the Master (Jade Fox), but the Master is more treacherous.

-Star Wars is the Trope Namer.
+- Star Wars is the Trope Namer.
 The Sith have the Rule of Two, where there can only be a Sith master and an apprentice - no more, no less - one to possess power and the other to desire it.
-The mentality is that each Sith Lord teaches one apprentice until they are strong enough to destroy the master and take their place, at which point they will seek out a student of their own.
+The idea is that each Sith Lord teaches one apprentice until they are strong enough to destroy the master and take their place, at which point the apprentice will take on a student of his own, or until the master kills the apprentice and gets a new one.
 In this manner, each master not only becomes strong, but must stay that way to stay alive, and each student must become stronger than their master.
 Each generation of Sith is stronger than the last, because any weak link in the chain is dead.
-A master cannot have more than one apprentice, because they may team up to kill their master despite being individually weaker than him, then turn on each other and weaken the Sith Order.
+A master cannot have more than one apprentice, because they may team up to kill their master despite being individually weaker than he or she, then turn on each other and weaken the Sith Order.
 In short, Chronic Backstabbing Disorder as a way of life and a code of morality.

-Palpatine, for example, deceived his own master into thinking that Darth Maul was simply an assassin, not a true apprentice.
-The one thing that didn't go according to plan was that Maul was killed right after Palpatine disposed of his own master...though Palpatine made that work to his advantage by recruiting Dooku, who was better suited than Maul had been for the very public role needed in the next phase of the plan.
+- Palpatine deceived Plagueis into thinking that Darth Maul was simply an assassin, not a true apprentice.
+The one thing that didn't go according to plan was that Maul was defeated right after Palpatine disposed of his own master...though Palpatine made that work to his advantage by recruiting Dooku, who was better suited than Maul had been for the very public role needed in the next phase of the plan.

-Ultimately Darth Bane's philosophy also resulted in the Sith's undoing, as Bane did not take into account the possibility that either the master or the apprentice could actually be redeemed, as evidenced by Darth Vader's Redemption Equals Death and Jacen Solo/Darth Caedus' apprentice renouncing the Dark Side of the Force and the Sith shortly after the former's demise.
+- Ultimately Darth Bane's philosophy, while it kept the Sith alive in secret for millennia, also resulted in the order's undoing, as the chain could be easily broken by a factor that Bane failed to take into account-the potential redemption of either the master or the apprentice.
+Darth Vader's Redemption Equals Death and, in the old Extended Universe, Jacen Solo/Darth Caedus' apprentice renouncing the Dark Side of the Force and the Sith shortly after the former's demise, pretty much spells the end for the Sith Order because of the Rule of Two.
 What's worse is that Bane really should have known better.
 The Sith Lord whose Holocron gave Bane the inspiration for the Rule of Two, Darth Revan, had also renounced the Dark Side, and Bane knew this.

 Live Action Television